wayneluke/vBulletin_Support/Developer/vBulletin Functions.md

 This is a list of legacy functions that can be used within templates in the vBulletin system.
-They will often simplify verifying different functionality.
+They will often simplify verifying different functionalities.

 ## can_moderate()